MemoonaTahira/MLZoomcamp2022/Notes/Week_5-flask_and_docker_for_deployment/Setting_up_WSL+Docker.md

    - ![image](https://user-images.githubusercontent.com/41547742/194425469-a07d7d95-84af-47e0-b6f4-9a3831bd1b5b.png)

-   - For using VScode: Install the remote developer extension.
+   - For using VScode: Install the remote developer extension:

    - ![image](https://user-images.githubusercontent.com/41547742/194425639-c2a11115-a99d-4211-a463-19c07afbc19b.png)

    - Once done:

    - ![5](https://user-images.githubusercontent.com/41547742/194429048-e8674daa-1966-490f-a5cf-55ccc31bace9.png)
+   -

-   - Select your project folder and open it.
+   - Select your project folder and open it:

    - ![image](https://user-images.githubusercontent.com/41547742/194426920-a9963fec-e20a-4840-ad61-fa522c0b33c1.png)

+   - (Quick tip: Alternatively you can combine the above two steps from the bash terminal in WSL, by running `code .` which will open a VSCode window in the current WSL folder after a short VSCode server installation.
+Make sure to do these steps after the Remote Developer extension installation.
+VSCode needs to be on the PATH, which it will be with default installation.
+In case you have some trouble, you can double check if it is on the path or not.)

    - Next, clone the mlbookcamp repo, and code week 5 code to churn-flask-app without overwriting the Pipfile and Pipfile.lock:
    - ![image](https://user-images.githubusercontent.com/41547742/194729052-46b41a70-d3f8-4377-9b4f-3fb07d0ccaa2.png)
    - ![image](https://user-images.githubusercontent.com/41547742/194729186-1453712e-3b68-4476-ba6e-592b8fd40339.png)